sfepy/sfepy/doc/users_guide.rst

 ^^^^^^^^^^^^^^

 A good linear solver is key to solving efficiently stationary as well as transient PDEs with implicit time-stepping.

-The first three solvers in the following list are the most commonly used in our examples:
+The following solvers are available (the first three solvers are the most commonly one used in our examples):

-- ``'ls.scipy_direct'``: direct solver from SciPy - this is the default solver for all examples.
-It is strongly recommended to install umfpack and its SciPy wrappers to get good performance.
-- ``'ls.scipy_iterative'``: Interface to SciPy iterative solvers.
-- ``'ls.petsc'``: Interface to Krylov subspace solvers of PETSc supporting parallel use.
-See `PETSc Users Manual`_, Chapter 4, for more details about available Krylov methods and preconditioners.
-See also the main `PETSc Documentation`_ page.
-- ``'ls.schur_complement'``: Schur complement problem solver.
-- ``'ls.pyamg'``: Interface to PyAMG solvers, see `PyAMG Wiki`_.
-- ``'ls.mumps'``: Interface to (Py)MUMPS solver, see `PyMUMPS`_ and `MUMPS`_
-  pages.
+.. include:: solver_table.rst
+    :start-after:   <Linear Solvers>
+    :end-before:    </Linear Solvers>

 See :mod:`sfepy.solvers.ls` for all available linear solvers and their options.